Trading for the first time can be a daunting experience, with thousands of options to choose from.

 To help you evaluate both options, we’re going to look at both and compare:

 When you buy and sell stocks or ETFs on the Australian Securities Exchange (ASX), you typically pay a brokerage fee.
 This fee can range anywhere from $0 to $30 per trade, depending on the online broker you use.
-Superhero charges brokerage of $0 (for US trading) and $5 (for Aussie trading).
+Superhero charges brokerage of $0 for US trading (other fees may apply) and $5 for Aussie trading.

 While the cost of trading stocks and ETFs can be broadly similar, the cost of owning them differs.
 That’s because you don’t have to pay management fees or expenses when you hold individual stocks.
 However, with an ETF, you do.
 At the time of writing, the average ETF management fee was 0.49% which is charged by the ETF provider, not your broker.